Chapter 8 - Notetaking Services and Options

 • Requests for Glean are processed in the order they are received.

-• In order to use Glean, each term, students will sign an agreement to use the program’s audio recordings of course lectures solely for their own educational purposes.
+• To use Glean, each term, students will sign an agreement to use the program’s audio recordings of course lectures solely for their own educational purposes.
 Students also agree to not make copies or release the audio recordings of course lectures to others, post to websites and/or social media, sell, or in any way hinder the instructor’s ability to obtain a copyright of this lecture content.

 • Failure to comply with this policy may result in a hold on notetaking services and referral to OSU's Office of Student Conduct and Community Standards.